 Naples United Church of Christ’s “Preserving Our Future” Endowment Campaign is an opportunity to commit a portion of your estate.
 There are many different types of estate gifts or “planned gifts.”

 Bequests from estate plans are the most common vehicle for endowment giving.
-We are finding that parishioners have listed NUCC as a beneficiary in either their wills or certain trusts in their estate plans.
+We are finding that parishioners have listed Naples United Church of Christ as a beneficiary in either their wills or certain trusts in their estate plans.
 Some have included a set dollar amount and others have chosen to use a percentage of whatever their eventual estate might be.
 Proper implementation of estate bequests will involve your attorney.
-Talking with us during this process can help assure that we understand your intentions and the language in your estate documents reflects them.
+Talking with us during this process can help assure that we understand your intentions and that the language in your estate documents reflects them.

 Finally, there are many types of deferred gifts where members can transfer assets to the church now, but retain lifetime income and certain tax advantages while they are still living.

-When considering your endowment gift, your Endowment Committee is here to help explore various ways to make it.
+When considering your endowment gift, your Endowment Committee is here to help explore your options.
 By talking with us up front, you can also be certain your gift is set up to do exactly what you intend for it to do.
 Please call us with your questions and let us help.